Hire More Staff - 5 Signs it's Time to Grow Your Business

 Make your organisation the best place to work

 Forbes magazine published an interesting article by John Tabis in 2014 which said to be successful, employers need to put employees first3.
 Now while we’re not suggesting the balance of power should be entirely in the hands of those who work for you, we do agree with his points about respect for the lives and outside priorities of employees.
-Employers who acknowledge the conflicting priorities of work and family and give their people flexibility to manage those priorities, will create a culture of trust and responsibility and mutual respect.
-Doing this successfully has enormous positive knock on effects for your business.
+Employers who acknowledge the conflicting priorities of work and family and give their people the flexibility to manage those priorities will create a culture of trust and responsibility and mutual respect.
+Doing this successfully has enormous positive knock-on effects for your business.
 Existing employees will want to stay, and potential new team members will be knocking at the door as your organisation’s reputation for being a great employer grows.

 Nail this, and your business will prosper too.

 Ask employees what they want (and listen to their answer)

 When it comes to incentivising your team, try to think outside the money box.
 Now this is part of management theory 101 so it’s nothing new, but faced with Silicon Valley’s slippery slides, sleep pods and fabulous free cafeterias, some businesses start to panic.
 So stop trying to ‘be like Google’, and ask the people who work for you what they would like.
 There are many ways to create a happy and productive workplace that go beyond yearly cash bonuses or beers, dodgy sauv blanc and a bag of chips around the staff room table.

 An article by The Balance4 suggests being creative with incentives.
 Offering to send staff to popular courses or industry events that might be out of their financial reach, give them travel vouchers, gym membership, or simply offer flexible hours so they can be home for their kids after school.
 By asking people what they would like, you make each one feel important and individual.
 In short, you keep your workplace human.

 Of course, it could be about money…